apache/sling-site/src/main/jbake/content/documentation/development/sling-mock.md

 * Accessing ContentLoader, and ContentBuilder and ResourceBuilder

-### JUnit 4: Sling Context JUnit Rule

-The Sling mock context can be injected into a JUnit test using a custom JUnit rule named `SlingContext`.
-This rule takes care of all initialization and cleanup tasks required to make sure all unit tests can run independently (and in parallel, if required).

-Example:

-    #!java
-    public class ExampleTest {

-      @Rule
-      public final SlingContext context = new SlingContext();

-      @Test
-      public void testSomething() {
-        Resource resource = context.resourceResolver().getResource("/content/sample/en");
-        // further testing
-      }

-    }

-It is possible to combine such a unit test rule with a `@RunWith` annotation e.g. for [Mockito JUnit Runner][mockito-junit4-testrunner].

 ### JUnit 5: Sling Context JUnit Extension

 The Sling mock context can be injected into a JUnit test using a custom JUnit extension named `SlingContextExtension`.